zy31415/polynote/infra/README.md

 ## Kind cluster dev process

 0) Prerequisites
+* Node

+Plulumi is based on node.
+I use volta to install node/npm.
+`volta install node@20.18`

 * Pulumi

 Pulumi is used to build docker image and deploy them into the kind cluster.